morberg/covid-notebook/README.md

-# Python notebooks for Covid-19 data
+# Python notebooks for Swedish Covid-19 data
 Notebooks for analysing some Covid-19 data from different sources.
 Feel free to use the issue tracker for feedback and general discussion.

 ## Reporting Lag